 Could you or any of your friends be the designated driver?
 If so, remember to download a voucher for a free soft drink at designateddriver.ie.

 You can help to make sure this New Year's Eve is a safe one by choosing not to drink and drive.
 If you decide to drink tonight, it is a good idea to remember that during any occassion where you are consuming alcohol you should keep track of how much you drink.
 Drinking alcohol at any level can increase the risk of damage to your health and wellbeing but this risk increases the more you drink.
-Try to keep track of how many standard drinks you consume; our drinks calculator can help.
+Try to keep track of how many standard drinks you consume; our online Drinks Calculator can help.